STRATEGY, LEADERSHIP, GROWTH AND CHANGE

 Cosmos Technical Center Co., Ltd.

 Steven Bleistein, CEO and founder of Relansa, Inc., and author of Rapid Organizational Change is one of those rare international experts who bridges Western and Japanese business thinking.
-Fluent in Japanese and French, Steve has attracted clients from businesses such as Lenovo Japan, Reckitt Benckiser, Nikkol Chemicals, NTT Data Group and Mitsubishi Bank.
+Fluent in Japanese and French, Steve has attracted clients from businesses such as Adidas, Michelin, AIG Group and Barilla.
 Working with leaders and their teams, Steve helps both Japanese and international companies create their own new realities.

 Prior to Relansa, Steve represented the Balanced Scorecard Institute in Japan.
 Steve helped companies achieve new heights with his expertise in strategy and strategy management, and is one of only two non-Japanese ever to speak at Japan’s Balanced Scorecard Society annual conference.
 The other non-Japanese was Professor Robert Kaplan of Harvard University himself, inventor of the Balanced Scorecard.